About the program

 Chris Plonsky, Athletics Director, UT-Austin

-Sean Adams, author and radio host at ESPN-Austin
+Sean Adams, author and radio host, AM 1300 The Zone

 The College's graduates have spanned the globe and include U.S. ambassadors, corporate CEOs, media entrepreneurs, state and federal legislators, nineteen Pulitzer Prize winners, researchers, filmmakers, actors, and one First Lady of the United States.